Back to the Future (franchise): Future

-Co-writer and director Robert Zemeckis, who holds the rights to the films in the franchise, has stated that he will block all attempts to remake or reboot the original film.
-Co-writer Bob Gale commented that he did not wish to see another film in the series without the Marty McFly character nor any other actor than Michael J. Fox playing him, while acknowledging that Fox's health condition would make this impossible.
+Co-writer and director Robert Zemeckis and co-writer Bob Gale, who have an agreement with Spielberg and Amblin that any further installments in the Back to the Future franchise will not be made without their involvement, have stated that another film is "not going to happen".
+Gale commented that he did not wish to see another film in the series without the Marty McFly character nor any other actor than Michael J. Fox playing him, while acknowledging that Fox's current health condition would make this impossible.
 He illustrated this at a 2008 fan convention in Florida, stating: "The idea of making another Back to the Future movie without Michael J. Fox – you know, that's like saying, 'I'm going to cook you a steak dinner and I'm going to hold the beef.
 Gale also said that the Telltale video-game adaptation is the closest thing to what a fourth film could be like.
 In an interview on October 21, 2015, the day of Marty McFly's purported arrival in the future, Christopher Lloyd stated that he would consider making a fourth film under the condition that the original cast and creative team returned, along with a story "worth telling".
 The same day, Lloyd reprised his role as Doc Brown in a brief segment in which the character returns with a special message marking the 2015 date.
-When asked in February 2025 about the potential for a fourth film, Bob Gale reiterated his opposition to the idea, saying "People always say, ‘When are you going to do ‘Back to the Future 4’ and we say, ‘Fuck you,'" according to a report in Variety.
+In 2020, actor Tom Holland claimed in an interview with BBC Radio 1 that he was approached by an unnamed producer over a possible reboot of the franchise with him starring in the lead role as Marty McFly (or a similar new character).
+However, Holland stated that he was reluctant to take up this offer as he described the existing films as "perfect films", though he would be interested in recreating scenes from the films in a deepfake homage video or short film.

 Short film

 Doc Brown Saves the World (2015)

 Doc Brown Saves the World is a 2015 direct-to-video short film starring Christopher Lloyd as Emmett Brown.
-The short debuted on the 2015 Blu-ray and DVD release of the Back to the Future trilogy commemorating the franchise's 30th anniversary.
+The short debuted on the 2015 Blu-ray and DVD release of the Back to the Future trilogy, which commemorated the franchise's 30th anniversary.
 The short was released on October 20, 2015.